paritho/SearchWidget/README.md

 This reusable widget lets you create a dropdown list that can be searched and filtered as the user types

 # Usage
 In searchWidget.js, replace the data variable array with an array of your data.
 The JS will populate list items based on this array.
+Requires JQuery

 # Screen shots